wangyinfeng/first_app/README.md

 if need code writing, use Eclipse on windows.

 In case you are too lazy or forget about this task, I'll put daily trace here.
-* 24 Oct - prepare the necessary tool and sdk for develop the app, install them
+* 24 Oct - prepare the necessary tool and sdk for develop the app, install them - DONE
+* 25-26 Oct - Follow the wizard to build an empty app, load on the phone